 “[F]or never any woman spoke more audibly or with better grace.
 And her pressing to support our allyances abroad will continue for what the Dutch may take amiss in that emphasis which Her Majesty layd on her English heart.
 But it did very well at home and rais’d a hum from all that heard her.”

-Take it very well, the people did, and for the entirety of her 12 years on the throne, Anne enjoyed massive popularity with her people, quite a feat for a woman who would be handing off the dynasty to obscure Germans when she passed.
+Indeed, for the entirety of her 12 years on the throne, Anne enjoyed massive popularity with her people, quite a feat for a woman who would be handing off the dynasty to obscure Germans when she passed.

 Little more than a month later Anne’s coronation was held at Westminster Abbey.
 Ironically, the date chosen, April 23rd, marked the 17th anniversary of her own father’s coronation in 1685.
-But the symbolism worked, for the opening days of her reign were widely heralded as a return to true Protestantism and British values, an emphasis on unifying with Scotland and a monarch who didn’t grossly favor one party over another.
+But the symbolism worked, for the opening days of her reign were widely heralded as a return to true Protestant and British values, an emphasis on unifying with Scotland and a monarch who didn’t grossly favor one party over another.

 An interesting note to Anne’s popularity, and indeed the pure logistics of her rule and its propaganda, was that Anne was essentially an invalid, suffering from severe gout that often left her immobile.
 On the day of her crowning she had to be carried into the Abbey in a low chair, and though she walked out herself, maneuverings to disguise her limitations or navigate around them were a facet of Anne’s reign.